Color Harmony Schemes

 - Hard to create strong visual distinctions

-- May lack energy or excitement
+- May lack energy

 Best For

-- Corporate/professional interfaces
+- Corporate or professional interfaces

-- Content-heavy sites (let content shine)
+- Content-heavy sites (let the content do the work)

-- When brand guidelines are strict
+- Strict brand guidelines

 :root {